DirkFedermann/UsefulDocs/Install LAMP Dev Stack on WSL2 (Ubuntu 22.04).md

 FLUSH PRIVILEGES;
 exit
 ```
-Now we created an account with the name admin and the password admin.
+Now we created an account with the name `admin` and the password `admin`.
 Since this is only intended to be used in a local development environment it is more important to have a simple way, rather than a secure way.

 ## Install phpMyAdmin